 We serve Jesus as we serve others.
 You might be like me sometimes, unsure where to serve.
 First, pray and seek God’s direction for your me.
 Then consider right where you are, and how God wants you to serve.
 Here are some considerations:

 Most of us are already serving at home whether we realize it or not.
 Loving God, then family.
 If we cannot unselfishly love, nurture, and serve our family, how can we serve others outside our home?
-All the cleaning, cooking, errands, and loving we do ladies, is serving our family.
+All the household chores, errands, and loving we do, is serving our family.
 We just need to make sure we are doing it with a servant’s heart as Jesus would do; lovingly, compassionately and self-sacrificingly.

 There are so many ways to serve at church: teacher, youth mentor, hospitality, choir/praise team, nursery, etc. Each church has differing service areas and titles, but most all churches need our service in some way.
 But how YOU should serve in church can only be determined by God and YOU.
 When we completely surrender to God’s will in our lives and pray for His constant guidance, we will see ourselves serving Him and others in ways we never thought possible, even at church.